Financial Crimes 2008

-The FBI investigates matters relating to fraud, theft, or embezzlement occurring within or against the national and international financial community.
-These crimes are characterized by deceit, concealment, or violation of trust and are not dependent upon the application or threat of physical force or violence.
+The Federal Bureau of Investigation (FBI) investigates matters relating to fraud, theft, or embezzlement occurring within or against the national and international financial community.
+These crimes are characterized by deceit, concealment, or violation of trust, and are not dependent upon the application or threat of physical force or violence.
 Such acts are committed by individuals and organizations to obtain personal or business advantage.
 The FBI focuses its financial crimes investigations on such criminal activities as corporate fraud, securities and commodities fraud, health care fraud, financial institution fraud, mortgage fraud, insurance fraud, mass marketing fraud, and money laundering.
 These are the identified priority crime problem areas of the Financial Crimes Section (FCS) of the FBI.

-The mission of the FCS is to oversee the investigation of financial fraud and to facilitate the forfeiture of assets from those engaging in federal crimes.
-The FCS is divided into three units: the Economic Crimes Unit - I, Economic Crimes Unit - II (formerly Financial Institution Fraud and Asset Forfeiture/Money Laundering Units), and the Health Care Fraud Unit, and the National Mortgage Fraud Team.
+The mission of the FCS is to oversee the investigation of financial fraud, and to facilitate the forfeiture of assets from those engaging in federal crimes.
+In fiscal year (FY) 2009, the FCS is comprised of the Asset Forfeiture/Money Laundering Unit, the Economic Crimes Unit, the Health Care Fraud Unit, and the National Mortgage Fraud Team.

-The Economic Crimes Unit - I is responsible for significant frauds targeted against individuals, businesses, and industries to include: corporate fraud, insurance fraud (non-health care related), securities and commodities fraud, mass marketing fraud, telemarketing fraud, Ponzi schemes, advance fees schemes, and pyramid schemes.
+The Economic Crimes Unit is responsible for significant frauds targeted against individuals, businesses, and industries to include: corporate fraud, insurance fraud (non-health care related), securities and commodities fraud, mass marketing fraud, telemarketing fraud, high yield investment schemes, Ponzi schemes, advance fees schemes, and pyramid schemes.

-Economic Crimes Unit - II also has responsibilities for the management of the Forfeiture Support Project (FSP) in Calverton, Maryland.
-Although the FSP's mission is closely tied to that of Asset Forfeiture/Money Laundering, it does have a separate mission statement which is documented as follows: The mission of the FSP is to support the forfeiture component of all major FBI investigations through data entry and analysis of financial documents, forensic accounting, and tracing assets subject to forfeiture.
+The AF/MLU also has responsibilities for the management of the Forfeiture Support Project (FSP) in Calverton, Maryland.
+Although the FSP’s mission is closely tied to that of AF/MLU, it does have a separate mission statement which is documented as follows: The mission of the FSP is to support the forfeiture component of all major FBI investigations through data entry and analysis of financial documents, forensic accounting, and tracing assets subject to forfeiture.

-Based upon field office crime surveys, current trends in the White Collar Crime arena, and directives established by the President, the Attorney General, the Director, and the Criminal Investigative Division, the following national priorities for the White Collar Crime Program (WCCP) have been established: public corruption, corporate fraud/securities fraud, health care fraud, financial institution fraud (to include bank failures and mortgage fraud), money laundering, insurance fraud and mass marketing fraud.
+Based upon field office crime surveys, current trends in the white collar crime arena, and directives established by the president, the attorney general, the Director, and the Criminal Investigative Division, the following national priorities for the White Collar Crime Program (WCCP) have been established: public corruption, corporate fraud/securities fraud, health care fraud, financial institution fraud (to include bank failures and mortgage fraud), money laundering, insurance fraud and mass marketing fraud.

 Although public corruption is a national priority within the WCCP, it will not be addressed in this report.
 Each section of this report provides an overview, statistical accomplishments, and case examples of the identified priority crime problems specifically addressed by the Financial Crimes Section.
 Where appropriate, suggestions are made in order to protect the public from being victimized by fraudulent activity.